anhnguyenphung/csc372-project2/README.md

 * `javac Translator.java` to compile the translator program.
 * `java Translator Program.txt` to convert the program from our language into Java.
 If there are any parsing errors, the error message would be printed out to the terminal.
 * `javac Program.java` to compile the program in Java.
-* `java Program` to run the program with any required command line arguments.
+* `java Program` to run the program with any command line arguments.
 For example, `java Program 3 4 5`.

 ## Basic syntax